Stinoo01/Master_Thesis/README.md

 ## Replicatig the experiment

-You cand download alrady pre-processed data at this [link](https://drive.google.com/drive/folders/1O4oE5gS5j4Jx9Y0D_gjBhJ2ppOAOoZy6?usp=sharing) and replicate the experiments using the `demo` file.
+You cand download alrady pre-processed data at this [link](https://drive.google.com/drive/folders/1O4oE5gS5j4Jx9Y0D_gjBhJ2ppOAOoZy6?usp=sharing) and replicate the experiments using the `demo` notebook.

 ## Training from scratch

-You can train from scratch the model and apply to new data using the `pipeline` available in this repository.
+You can train from scratch the model and apply to new data using the `pipeline` notebook available in this repository.